BerWang/web/README.md

 [Lecture Slides](https://drive.google.com/open?id=1RcI1HSyJpAV64TPEjqzp0Udad9IGZvo4uF7sapCFrkE)

 In the first week you will need to understand the syntax of the ECMA programming language which you will be using to develop your software during this module.

+It is recommended that you use the Codeanywhere development environment and, if you are unfamiliar with this you should follow [this worksheet](https://github.coventry.ac.uk/205CDE-1718JANMAY/TEACHING-MATERIALS/blob/master/01%20Setup.md), substituting this repository URL when you clone the repository.

-There are two lab to complete and you should aim to get both completed in this first week:
+There are two lab to complete and you should aim to get both completed in the first two weekw:

 1. Templates and Forms
 2. Dynamic Websites